muze-innovation/chassis/backend/README.md

 ### Resolver

-Chassis doesn't just manage static values.
-Dynamic values can be manipulated with `Resolver`.

-Chassis enables the user to add a file input `resolver` specification for validating input and output by mapping spec with `resolverWith` field.
+Chassis handles dynamic values through the use of `Resolver`.
+It allows the user to specify a resolver specification file for input/output validation by mapping the spec to the `resolvedWith` field.

 ```json
 "resolvedWith": "GetBanner"